AdobeDocs/pass.en/help/authentication/iostvos-sdk-cookbook.md

 ## Configuring the Visitor ID {#visitorIDSetup}

 Configuring a [Marketing Cloud visitorID](https://experienceleague.adobe.com/docs/id-service/using/home.html) value is very important from the analytics point of view.
-Once a visitorID value is set, the SDK will send this information along with every netwrok calls and the Adobe Primetime Authentication server will collect this information.
-In the future you will be able to correlate the analytics from Adobe Primetime Authentication service with any other anayltics reports that you may have from other applications or websites.
+Once a visitorID value is set, the SDK will send this information along with every netwrok calls and the Adobe Pass Authentication server will collect this information.
+In the future you will be able to correlate the analytics from Adobe Pass Authentication service with any other anayltics reports that you may have from other applications or websites.
 Information on how to setup visitorID can be found [here](#setOptions).

 ## Entitlement Flows {#entitlement}